|

 attitude towards smoking.
 In Toronto it is illegal to smoke in a place of work

-particular.
-Actually, I think of myself as a citizen of the world and I would
+out Armenia?
+Actually, I think of myself as a citizen of the world and I

-like to give back something of my good fortune in being a Canadian.
-So I have
+would like to give back something of my good fortune in being a Canadian.
+So I

-worked in Armenia but also in China and hope to visit and be of some assistance
+have worked in Armenia but also in China and hope to visit and be of some

-in many other countries.
-And that brings up my purely selfish reason: I like to
+assistance in many other countries.
+I also have a purely selfish reason: I like

 extremely pleasant experiences with the people I have been fortunate enough to

-meet in widely different parts of the world.
+meet in widely disparate parts of the world.
 Furthermore, despite the evident

 differences between peoples I have found more similarities than differences.
 I